U.S. Supreme Court considers new limits on abortions in Mississippi case - NewsBreak

 “For the court to reverse course now, I think would run counter to that societal reliance and the very concept we have of what equality is guaranteed to women in this country,” Prelogar said.

-The post U.S. Supreme Court considers new limits on abortions in Mississippi case appeared first on Minnesota Reformer .
+The post U.S. Supreme Court considers new limits on abortions in Mississippi case appeared first on New Jersey Monitor .

 Comments / 0